himmAllRight/himmAllRight-source/content/post/creating-website-tests-docker-nodes.md

 ### Using Docker Nodes

-When switching to using docker nodes, the first thing is to make sure `docker` is installed on whatever machines Jenkins want to use for nodes.
+First, the obvious: make sure `docker` is installed on the desired Jenkins nodes.
 I won't cover this as it can be different for every user (and I already had `docker` installed on my Jenkins host).

-With docker installed, next make sure the Jenkins server has the [Docker Slaves](https://plugins.jenkins.io/docker-slaves/) (and possibly [Docker Pipeline](https://plugins.jenkins.io/docker-workflow/)) plugin(s) installed.
+With docker installed, next make sure the Jenkins server has the [Docker Slaves](https://plugins.jenkins.io/docker-slaves/) (and possibly [Docker Pipeline](https://plugins.jenkins.io/docker-workflow/)) plug-in(s) installed.

-Lastly, with some docker plugins enabled, switch the `agent` statement to use a container image.
+Lastly, with some docker plug-ins enabled, switch the `agent` statement to use a container image.
 I choose to use the `fedora:31` image:

 ```groovy